CharlesCZ/eks-workshop/content/beginner/090_rbac/create_iam_user.md

 ---

 {{% notice note %}}
 For the sake of simplicity, in this chapter, we will save credentials to a file to make it easy to toggle back and forth between users.
-Never do this in production or with credentials that have privileged access; It is not a security best practice to store credentials on the filesystem.
+Never do this in production or with credentials that have privilegegfd access; It is not a security best practice to store credentials on the filesystem.
 {{% /notice %}}

 From within the Cloud9 terminal, create a new user called rbac-user, and generate/save credentials for it:

 ```
 aws iam create-user --user-name rbac-user
+mkdir tmp
-aws iam create-access-key --user-name rbac-user | tee /tmp/create_output.json
+aws iam create-access-key --user-name rbac-user | tee tmp/create_output.json
 ```

 By running the previous step, you should get a response similar to: